3 Important Japanese World War II Places To Visit In Tokyo

 The Yasukuni Chinreisha shrine was created by the priesthood to commemorate those who fought in opposition to the Empire and everyone else who had died in war; it includes the Japanese soldiers of the Tokugawa Shogunate and Republic of Ezo as well as those representing foreign militaries such as the British, US, Chinese, Korean and South East Asian forces.

-The museum was established in 1882, and describes itself as the first and oldest war and military museum in Japan.
+The Tokyo War Museum was established in 1882, and describes itself as the first and oldest war and military museum in Japan.
 The museum has been accused of containing revisionism in its accounts of Japan's actions in World War II, as well as glorifying Japan's aggressive militaristic past.